segmentio/segment-docs/src/connections/functions/insert-functions.md

 **Customize filtration for your destinations**: Create custom logic with nested if-else statements, regex, custom business rules, and more to filter event data.

-> info "Destination Insert Functions in Beta"
+> info "Destination Insert Functions is in Private Beta"
-> Destination Insert Functions is in beta, and Segment is actively working on this feature.
+> Destination Insert Functions is in Private Beta, and Segment is actively working on this feature.
 Some functionality may change before it becomes generally available.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.

-## Create and manage insert functions
+## Create and manage destination insert functions

 There are two ways you can access Destination Insert Functions from your Segment space:
 - From the Connections [catalog](#using-the-catalog).